 "I am a Hep Hero because I hung in there with my hep C meds and cleared the virus, despite hideous side effects and 2 rounds of treatment.
 (This was before the new meds were available.)"

-The new hep C meds will be a 'walk in the park' regarding side effects, when compared to the meds I was on - and this is good news.
-Cause for celebration.
+The new hep C meds are a 'walk in the park’ when compared to the meds I was on - and this is good news.
+I applaud anyone seeking treatment.

 It took me a couple of years to be 100% back to normal.
 I began having Vitamin B shots and they worked wonders.
 I am not now fatigued every day, my eyes have stopped watering and itching and my spirits are a lot better too.
 I am glad that I finally pushed through my fear and paranoia and social phobia, to pick up the phone and call the Hepatitis Victoria Helpline.
 Joining U3A and also a local Folk Club has helped enormously too.

 Today I am grateful for all the support I have had and am still receiving.
 This (and learning how prevalent hep C actually is) has motivated me to move forward and I became a Hepatitis Victoria Public Speaker and Community Advocate.
 Pay it forward as they say.
 I also wish to contribute towards removal of stigma related to viral hepatitis, including self-stigma.

 I can't but WE CAN beat hep C!
 You too can feel 'a part of' instead of 'apart from'.
 Just pick up the phone and call the Hepatitis Victoria Infoline.
 The new meds have made it all so much easier.
 Still many people to reach though.
 And many relapses.
 We can offer a hand up as many times as needed.